SOF: Sorted Opacity Fields for Fast Unbounded Surface Reconstruction: Conclusion

 \section{Conclusion}

 In this work, we rigorously analyzed Gaussian Opacity Fields and its shortcomings.
 First, we show how \gof consistently overestimates the depth along a view ray, which leads to worse geometry reconstruction results; we present a more exact depth estimate, which remedies these issues and enables a better estimate of the $0.5$ level set during training.
 In addition, we presented a novel extent loss along with direct opacity field evaluation to improve quality for meshing of unbounded scenes.
 Although these losses incur a slight computational overhead, this is remedied by smart performance optimization, leading to reduced training times overall.
-We also presented a novel \emph{Marching Tetrahedra} parallelization scheme, which is $10\times$ faster compared to \gof.
-Our full method outperforms related work both qualitatively and quantitatively. \ifarxivdisabled{Our code is publicly available [after review; see supplementary material].}
+We also presented a novel \emph{Marching Tetrahedra} parallelization scheme, which is up to $10\times$ faster compared to \gof.
+Our full method outperforms related work both qualitatively and quantitatively; compared to current state-of-the art methods for unbounded surface reconstruction, our meshes exhibit more details, and our full approach is much more efficient. {Our full implementation is publicly available at {\url{https://github.com/r4dl/SOF}}.}

+\begin{acks} This research was supported by the Austrian Science Fund \textit{FWF} [10.55776/I6663], the German Science Foundation \textit{DFG} [contract 528364066] and the \textit{Alexander von Humboldt Foundation} funded by the German Federal Ministry of Research, Technology and Space.
+For open access purposes, the author has applied a CC-BY public copyright license to any author-accepted manuscript version arising from this submission.
+We thank Thomas K\"ohler for helpful discussions and support during this project. \end{acks}

 {A.\arabic{figure}} {A.\arabic{table}}